 There's no heart rate monitor either, so the calories-burned metric is a little redundant, but that's minor - you can use a third party monitor if you want, and Moov is offering its own head-mounted option in the new year (although you'll need to love the Olivia Newton John look if that's going to be your workout fashion of choice).

 Right - it was run time.
 I only had to do a short run today, so I decided to go for some cadence training (which Moov calls 'running efficiency') as that's always been a good way to get faster.

 I pushed this right up to level 16 straight away to get the maximum out of the test, but others might want to start slower - it can feel (and look) weird to be trying to get 190 steps per minute into a jog.
 I did get funny stares on my way to work.

 However, it's worth it.
-You're forcing your legs to turn over faster, and that's going to teach the right muscles to get better and more efficient, so you can go further with each stride.
+You force your legs to turn over faster, and that teaches the right muscles to get better and more efficient, so you can go further with each stride.
 Winning.